sebastiansandqvist/blixt/README.md

 Robust applications do not fall apart when a new developer jumps into old code and adds a feature.
 Blixt helps make your applications robust in two ways:

 1. All application state adheres to a given schema.
-Having this schema visible during development makes it easy to imagine all possible states of your application, which makes adding and changing features easier and less error-prone.
+Having this schema available during development makes it easy to imagine all possible states of your application, which makes adding and changing features easier and less error-prone.
 But Blixt also verifies that your application remains in a valid state any time it's modified (and gives you tools to visualize the changes as they happen).

 2. Blixt makes explicit which state is shared in your application, and keeps all the code that is allowed to modify parts of that shared state in one place.
 When debugging, you need only look at the small subset of your code that can modify a specific branch of your application's state.

 #### Testable Applications

 A core concept in Blixt is the separation of application state (think of a JSON tree) from the actions that can modify it.
 You typically want to test an action by asserting that it makes the desired changes to your state tree.
-Even better, with Blixt you can create just the subtree you want to test, run your action with that subtree, and run assertions against the resulting subtree.
-You can even test code that modifies shared state in this way, which means that there is no reason to have one test dependent upon the results of another test.
+With Blixt, within your tests you can create just the subtree you want to test, run your action with that state subtree, and run assertions against the result.
+You can even test code that modifies shared state in this way (by creating a new subtree for each test), which means that there is no reason to have one test dependent upon actually shared state or the results of another test.

 #### Fast Applications